Trilinos: Enabling Scientific Computing Across Diverse Hardware Architectures at Scale: Trilinos Community

 \subsection{Contributing to Trilinos}

 Contributions to Trilinos can be offered through the standard GitHub pull request model.
 Proposed code changes are required to pass a set of tests as well as review and approval prior to be merged.
 Detailed instructions can be found in the contributing guidelines\footnote{\url{https://github.com/trilinos/Trilinos/blob/master/CONTRIBUTING.md}} in the source code repository.
+Questions regarding the inclusion of new packages should be discussed with the Trilinos leadership team\footnote{\url{https://trilinos.github.io/team.html}}.